 We combined four different strands of economic thought (the Sraffian supermultiplier mechanism, the Schumpeterian innovation approach, the stock-flow consistent modelling approach and the post-ecological macroeconomics) to examine the interaction between government spending, innovation, economic growth and the ecosystem.
-We found that, in principle, the government can be successful in supporting innovation and growth while slowing down material and energy reserves' depletion and tackling climate change.
-However, this requires targeting green innovations characterised by the highest ecological efficiency gains.
-In addition, the over-consumption of material and energy reserves, as well as the increase in atmospheric temperature, should be expected to affect government policy effectiveness.
+We found that, in principle, government can be successful in supporting innovation and growth while limiting material and energy reserves' depletion.
+However, the over-consumption of material and energy reserves can affect government policy effectiveness.
 The main limitation of our work is that model coefficients are not estimated but borrowed from literature and/or fine-tuned in such a way to generate a realistic baseline scenario.
-In this sense, the model can be said to simply return us what we have assumed by tuning coefficient values of behavioural equations.
-In addition, the way we modelled central bank's behaviour does not suit every country, while financial institutions are just sketched.
-Conflicting claims and class struggle between workers and firms, and between firms and financial institutions, are also ruled out.
-Furthermore, the ecosystem is still quite stylised.

-Despite these limitations, the model has three main strengths.
-First, it allows shedding light on the role of the State in actively promoting green innovation, thus driving a change in the overall economic structure.
-Second, it shows that the policy-makers are likely to face a conundrum: green innovation allows for lower matter-, energy- and CO2-intensity coefficients, but the higher production (due to the higher private investment) may well frustrate these efficiency gains.
-Third, the model provides a (relatively) simple mechanism to account for the tendency of growth rates of early-industrialised countries to slow down, while being incapable to address the progressive erosion of natural capital and global warming.32
+In this sense, the model can be said to simply return us what we have assumed by defining its behavioural equations.
+In addition, the role of central bank is just sketched and the same goes for non-bank-financial institutions.
+Class struggle between workers and capitalists, and between the latter and narrowly-defined rentiers, is also ruled out.
+Finally, the ecosystem is highly stylised.
+In fact, it is reduced to a few feedback equations, with no accurate accounting of energy and matter flows and funds.
+Despite these limitations, the model allows shedding light on the role of the State in actively promoting green innovation, thus driving a change in the overall economic structure.
+It also provides a (relatively) simple mechanism to account for the tendency of early-industrialised countries' growth rates to slow down, while being incapable to address the progressive erosion of natural capital.
+In this sense, limitations above can be regarded as insights about possible future developments of our theoretical synthesis.